Skip to main content

 Grandmother laughing with granddaughter and daughter on sofa

 As we chart developmental and aging trajectories across the lifespan, it is important to identify sensitive periods—critical timepoints to intervene to reduce risk for and to prevent the onset of mental illnesses and improve outcomes.
-These sensitive periods may be meaningful because they represent developmental stages of rapid brain maturation, physiological or epigenetic processes, and significant life experiences.
+These sensitive periods may be meaningful because they represent stages of rapid brain maturation, physiological or epigenetic processes, and significant life experiences.
 Interpreting trajectories and identifying sensitive periods for intervention will be enhanced through a life course perspective that considers developmental events as they are impacted by the complex interplay of individual and contextual factors.
 Unraveling these complexities will be key to developing novel therapeutic and prevention strategies that hold the promise of reducing both the burdens of mental illness and disparities in mental health outcomes.

 The following Objectives further define this Goal: